MicrosoftDocs/community-content/community-content/content/compare-extensibility-options-azure-logic-apps-standard.md

 ### Considerations

 - **Dependency support**: Inline code action doesn't support the injection of dependencies, like custom C\# assemblies.
 Consider this information if your code logic is dependent on components that aren't readily available in the supported version of .NET.
 - **Debugging**: Although inline code can simplify development by keeping everything in one place, debugging complex logic might be challenging.
-The Azure Logic Apps (Standard) designer offers some rudimentary support for troubleshooting by providing access to the execution logs during test.
+The Azure Logic Apps (Standard) designer offers some rudimentary support for troubleshooting by providing access to the execution logs during tests.
 For complex logic, we recommend other options that allow for testing and debugging the logic in isolation.
 - **Versioning and deployment**: Because inline code is part of the workflow definition, you can't control the code version independently from the workflow where it's embedded.
 If your code is required for multiple workflows in the same application, a copy of that code needs to be inserted in each workflow.
 For components that require independent versioning or use within multiple workflows, we don't recommend this option.

 ## Custom code

 Custom code in Azure Logic Apps (Standard) offers a seamless way to incorporate more sophisticated programming logic, including legacy code written in the .NET Framework.
-This ability makes it suitable for modernizing legacy BizTalk solutions or extending workflows.
+This ability makes custom code suitable for modernizing legacy BizTalk solutions or extending workflows.
 This approach is particularly valuable if you need to implement complex logic, reuse business logic within multiple workflows, or perform operations that exceed what inline code can comfortably handle.

 ### Key characteristics